 Queen Coal?
 Why should we remember Victorian mining women?

-The archive material is provided to support thematic work on the historical enquiry question: Why should we remember women in the coal mining industry?
+To provide archive material supporting thematic work on the role of women in the coal mining industry.